interledger/rfcs/0028-web-monetization/0028-web-monetization.md

   - With the `destination_account` and `shared_secret` fetched from the SPSP query, a STREAM connection is established.
 A single STREAM is opened on this connection, and a positive SendMax is set.
   - The provider SHOULD set their SendMax high enough that it is never reached, and make payment adjustments by limiting throughput.
 - Once the STREAM connection has fulfilled an ILP packet with a non-zero amount, the provider notified the browser, and the browser dispatches a `CustomEvent` on `document`.
 Payment SHOULD continue.
-  - The user's agent sets `document.monetizationState` to `started`.
+  - The user's agent sets `document.monetization.state` to `started`.
 This MUST occur before the `monetizationstart` event is fired.
   - The `CustomEvent`'s type is `monetizationstart`.
 The `CustomEvent`'s `detail` is an object containing the Payment Pointer and the Correlation ID ([specified below](#monetizationstart)).
   - The user's agent also emits a `monetizationprogress` ([specified below](#monetizationprogress)), corresponding to this first packet.
 If there are no listeners the event MAY NOT be emitted.
 - Payment continues until the user closes/leaves the page.